jonathandean/rails_app_template/README.md

 # Extra configurations

+## Database

-Your `config/database.yml` was updated to be pre-configured for ENV var use (unless you said no when asked to overwrite the Rails-provided one.)
+If you confirmed you are using PostgreSQL, your  `config/database.yml` was updated to be pre-configured for ENV var use (unless you also said no when asked to overwrite the Rails-provided one.)

 The variables and defaults are below:
 ```